 Selection rank adjustments (previously referred to as ATAR-related adjustments)

 Details of the types of adjustment factors (bonus points) commonly available to applicants can be found on our StepUp to Curtin page.

 ATAR and selection rank profile for those offered places wholly or partly on the basis of ATAR in the most recent intake period

 View data on the ATAR and selection rank profile of offers made from the most recent intake period.

 Essential WACE courses

-Desirable WACE coursesAt least one science course at level 2A/2B from the following: Biological Sciences, Chemistry, Earth and Environmental Science, Human Biological Science, Integrated Science, Physics or Psychology
+Desirable WACE coursesAt least one ATAR science course from the following list: Biology, Chemistry, Earth and Environmental Science, Human Biology, Integrated Science, Physics or Psychology

 Fees for Australian and New Zealand students